hgryoo/cubrid-manual/en/ha.rst

 When replication is delayed on all DB servers in the HA environment which specified multiple DB servers to **db-host** of **databases.txt**, CUBRID checks the replication-delayed servers until only the specified numbers in the **MAX_NUM_DELAYED_HOSTS_LOOKUP** parameter and decides the connection(checking the delay of replication is judged for the standby hosts; the delayed time is decided by the :ref:`ha_delay_limit <ha_delay_limit>` parameter).
 Also, **MAX_NUM_DELAYED_HOSTS_LOOKUP** is not applied to **PREFERRED_HOSTS**.

-For example, when **db-host** is specified as "host1:host2:host3:host4:host5" and "MAX_NUM_DELAYED_HOSTS_LOOKUP=2", if the status of them as follows:
+For example, when **db-host** is specified as "host1:host2:host3:host4:host5" and "MAX_NUM_DELAYED_HOSTS_LOOKUP=2", if the status of them as follows,

-*   *host1*: active status
+*   host1: active status
-*   *host2*: standby status, replication is delayed
+*   host2: standby status, replication is delayed
-*   *host3*: unable to access
+*   host3: unable to access
-*   *host4*: standby status, replication is delayed
+*   host4: standby status, replication is delayed
-*   *host5*: standby status, replication is not delayed
+*   host5: standby status, replication is not delayed

-then the broker tries to access the two hosts, *host2* and *host4* which their replications are delayed, then decides to access *host4*.
+then the broker tries to access the two hosts, hosts and host4 which their replications are delayed, then decides to access host4.

 The reason to behave like the above is that CUBRID assumes that the replication will be delayed to the other hosts if the replication of the number(specified by **MAX_NUM_DELAYED_HOSTS_LOOKUP**) of hosts are delayed; therefore, CUBRID decides to connect to the last hosts which CUBRID have tried to access, as CUBRID does not try to access for the left hosts.
 However, if **PREFERRED_HOSTS** is specified together, CUBRID tries to access to them first and then tries to access to the hosts of db-host list from the first.

-The step which the broker accesses CUBRID is divided into the primary connection and the secondary connection.
+The step which the broker access CUBRID is divided into the primary connection and the secondary connection.

 *   The primary connection: the step which the broker tries to access DB at first.

     It checks the DB status(active/standby) and whether the replication is delayed or not.
 At this time, the broker checks DB's status if it's active or standby based on the **ACCESS_MODE** then decides the connection.

 *   The secondary connection: After the failure of the primary connection, the broker tries to connect from the failed position.
 At this time, the broker ignores the DB status(active/standby) and the delay of replication.
-However, **SO** broker always accepts a connection only to a standby DB.
+However, SO broker alway accepts a connection only to a standby DB.

     At this time, the connection is decided if the DB is accessible, by ignoring the delay of replication and DB status(active/standby).
 However, the error can occur during the query execution.
-For example, If **ACCESS_MODE** of the broker is **RW** but the broker accesses standby DB, it occurs an error during INSERT operation.
+For example, If ACCESS_MODE of the broker is RW but the broker access standby DB, it occurs an error during INSERT operation.
 Regardless of the error, after it is connected to a standby DB and the transaction is executed, the broker retries the primary connection.
-However, **SO** broker can never connect to the active DB.
+However, SO broker can never connect to the active DB.

-Depending on the value of **MAX_NUM_DELAYED_HOSTS_LOOKUP**, how the number of hosts, attempting to connect is limited as follows:
+Depending on the value of **MAX_NUM_DELAYED_HOSTS_LOOKUP**, how the number of hosts, attempting to connect is limited as follows.

 *   MAX_NUM_DELAYED_HOSTS_LOOKUP=-1

     The same as you do not specify this parameter, which is the default value.
 In this case, at the primary step, the delay of replication and the DB status are checked to the end, then the connection is decided.
-At the second step, even if there is a replication, or even if that is not the expected DB status(active/standby), the broker connects to the last host which was accessible.
+At the secondary step, even if there is a replication, or even if that is not the expected DB status(active/standby), the broker connects to the last host which was accessible.

 *   MAX_NUM_DELAYED_HOSTS_LOOKUP=0

     The secondary connection is processed after the connection is tried only to **PREFERRED_HOSTS** at the primary step; and at the secondary step, the broker tries to connect to a host even it is delayed in replication or it is not an expected DB status(active/standby).
-That is, because it is the secondary connection, **RW** broker can connect to a standby host and **RO** broker can connect to an active host.
-However, **SO** broker can never connect to the active DB.
+That is, because it is the secondary connection, RW broker can connect to a standby host and RO broker can connect to an active host.
+However, SO broker can never connect to the active DB.

 *   MAX_NUM_DELAYED_HOSTS_LOOKUP=n(>0)